Chicken Noodle Feel Better Soup

 This Chicken Noodle Soup is the perfect brothy soup when you’re feeling under the weather.
-It’s packed full of good ingredients to help boost the immune system and help you feel better!
+It’s packed full of good ingredients and it’s hot and soothing!

 I love any version of Chicken Noodle Soup, but sometimes when I’m feeling “under the weather” I don’t want a cream-based soup.
 I want something thin and brothy.
 Something that I can sip on if I have a sore throat.
 Something that has tiny pieces of vegetables and tiny noodles that go down easy.
 I came up with this recipe one day after I had just recuperated from a bad bug.
 I decided I wasn’t going to be caught off guard the next time I got sick.
 I was going to have a supply of comforting soup on hand in my freezer, ready to thaw, heat, and serve!